-How did your study at Goldsmiths prepare you for working as a film-maker?
+What did you study at Goldsmiths and how did this prepare you for your career?

 I studied the MA in Image and Communication (now MA in Photography: The Image & Electronic Arts), a nice hybrid course that had elements of both theory and practice.
 Goldsmiths is always electric, with so many ideas floating around, and it was easy to catch one and pursue it for a while.
 I enjoyed the lectures, seminars, peer-to-peer interactions and occasional drinks with the tutors.
 The whole course had a nice balance of old and very new ways of thinking, which is rarer than you’d think.
 Having a degree orientates your thinking in a certain way and gives you a kind of quiet self-confidence and access to a vast network of people.
 Being a Goldsmiths graduate undeniably has a certain cultural cache, but that’s just a cosmetic reason to go to an institution.
 For me, it was the inner Goldsmiths life that was more important in terms of what I ended up doing.

 You've described yourself as a recorder of a rapidly changing India.
 How so?